 What is Whole30?

-Whole30 is, for lack of a better word, a "diet" that focuses on an individual's relationship with food.
-The Whole30 program was developed by entrepreneur and author Melissa Hartwig Urban.
-Melissa is the co-founder and CEO of Whole30.
+Whole30 diet rules (although technically not referred to as a diet) focuses on an individual's relationship with food.
+Melissa Hartwig Urban developed the program and is the co-founder and CEO of Whole30.

-Most recently, Whole30 has partnered with supermarkets like Thrive Market to develop and market salad dressings and dips that are Whole30 compliant.
+Most recently, Whole30 has partnered with supermarkets like Thrive Market to develop and market Whole30 salad dressings and dips that are compatible with the anti inflammatory diet.

-The Whole30 program eliminates a series of foods that are said to cause inflammation in your body, which put you at risk for allergies, diabetes, high blood pressure, IBS among other things.
-Hence the program is really an elimination diet that cleanses your body of inflammatory toxins caused by certain food groups for thirty days.
+The Whole30 diet rules eliminates a series of foods that are said to cause inflammation in your body, which put you at risk for allergies, diabetes, high blood pressure, IBS among other things.
+Hence the program is not your typical diet but a food elimination diet that cleanses your body of inflammatory toxins caused by certain food groups for thirty days.

-Following the thirty days, you monitor re-introduction to determine what foods the foods that cause irritation and are not right for you.
+Following the thirty days, you being a Whole30 food introduction and monitor the foods that cause irritation and are not right for you.

 The reason they call it Whole30 is that people follow this type of eating for a minimum of 30 days restricting specific foods.

-Note that some people might need more than 30 days and to the program for 60 or 90 straight days.
+Note that some people might need more than 30 days and to the Whole30 diet rules for 60 or 90 straight days.
 Some people adapt Whole30 eating as a lifestyle.
 However, many people don't feel that it is a sustainable lifestyle change as it is very restrictive.

-Many people turn to Whole30 a program focused on eating whole foods to change their relationship with food, loose weight, control diabetes and other health issues, increase energy levels, and reduce inflammation in the body.
+Many people turn to a Whole30 diet plan for the purpose of eating whole foods to change their relationship with food, loose weight, control diabetes and other cure other health issues, increase energy levels, and reduce inflammation in the body.